mtesseract/conduit-throttle/README.md

 values like the provided one but throttled according to the provided throttling configuration.

-A throttling configuration is created using `newConf and then configured using the functions `setMeasure`, `setMaxThroughput`, `setBufferSize` and others.
+A throttling configuration is created using `newConf` and then configured using the functions `setMeasure`, `setMaxThroughput`, `setBufferSize` and others.

 Primarily, the throughput is defined by the provided measure function and the configured maximum throughput.
-A measure function is a function which defines how "big" a conduit element `a` is.
+A measure function is a function which defines how "big" a Conduit element `a` is.
 In other words, it is a function of type `a -> Double`.
-For instance, it could simply calculate the length of some deserialized value or it could simply be the constant function `const 1` when it is simply desired to throttle the number of elements a Conduit producer produces.
+For instance, it could simply calculate the length of some deserialized value in bytes or it could simply be the constant function `const 1` in case it is desired to throttle the number of elements a Conduit producer produces.
 The maximum throughput together with the measure function then defines the maximum throughput to produce (of course it can be less, if the original producer provides data with a smaller throughput).
 The